PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 TensorFlow isolation.
 It does not add a real-model conversion or broad direct suite run.
 PR #952 remains closed, and this branch summary is documentation only; no pull request was created, reopened, or updated.

+The next attention orchestration boundary is now characterized without production changes.
+A focused fixture freezes all seven preadd/mean/attention steps and all ten attention/gate/QDQ steps, including exact ModelIR, layout, and diagnostics routing.
+It proves both helpers are parameterless straight-line closures over only `model_ir` and `session`, fixes their two and three zero-argument invocation counts, and retains the attention helper's precise position inside the quantized suffix.
+The focused suite passed 4 tests, the two orchestration fixtures plus architecture suite passed 258 tests, and all 11 TensorFlow-import-blocked optional-boundary tests passed.
+No pull request was created, reopened, or updated.